-We want children and adults at Braybrook Primary School to be happy; learning and growing in a safe environment which values the whole person.
+We want children and adults at Braybrook Primary Academy to be happy; learning and growing in a safe environment which values the whole person.

 At our school:

 we respect everyone, promote teamwork and co-operation and celebrate individuals’ successes.

 we provide creative learning experiences that engage and inspire all learners to be the best that they can be.

 By the time they leave us in Yr 6, we want all children to have developed the skills and attributes to be:

 happy, healthy and confident individuals.

 It is this vision and these values which underpin and inform our school curriculum and the learning opportunities through which we inspire and engage our learners, in preparation for their future lives.